xyz2b/rabbitmq_exporter/README.md

 INCLUDE_VHOST | .* | reqgex vhost filter.
 Only queues in matching vhosts are exported INCLUDE_QUEUES | .* | reqgex queue filter. just matching names are exported
 SKIP_QUEUES | ^$ |regex, matching queue names are not exported (useful for short-lived rpc queues).
 First performed INCLUDE, after SKIP
-RABBIT_CAPABILITIES | | comma-separated list of extended scraping capabilities supported by the target RabbitMQ server RABBIT_EXPORTERS | exchange,node,overview,queue | List of enabled modules.
+RABBIT_CAPABILITIES | bert,no_sort | comma-separated list of extended scraping capabilities supported by the target RabbitMQ server
+RABBIT_EXPORTERS | exchange,node,overview,queue | List of enabled modules.
 Just "connections" is not enabled by default RABBIT_TIMEOUT | 30 | timeout in seconds for retrieving data from management plugin.
 MAX_QUEUES | 0 | max number of queues before we drop metrics (disabled if set to 0)